Parenting through Pain: Navigating Motherhood with Chronic Illness and Love

 I simply do the best I can when I can.

-When we got inside our apartment, I took my coat and shoes off and walked straight into my bedroom.
-All I wanted to do was rest.
-I had nothing to give at that point since I felt completely depleted.
-I asked the girls to help themselves with their snacks, because I couldn't be on my feet anymore.
-I have carefully navigated my tough days with my children by being honest about how I feel, yet also making sure that my children never have to take on more responsibility than kids their age should.
-They know that some days are great and others are not.
-I also no longer feel guilty about asking the girls for space and time to rest when I need it, especially since my flares aren't very frequent lately.
+When we got inside our apartment, I took my coat and shoes off as soon as I stepped in, and walked straight into my bedroom.
+All I wanted to do was lie down.
+I had nothing to give at that point.
+I felt completely depleted, so I asked the girls to help themselves with their snacks.
+I couldn't be on my feet anymore.
+My body was not cooperating, so I had to navigate this tough day as I always do—with honesty.
+On my rough days, my girls are only given small responsibilities that they are capable of doing.
+They know that some days are better than others.
+I also try not to feel guilty about asking the girls for space and time to rest when I need it.

 Before I was able to fully retreat, we played one round of UNO on my bed.
-The game diffused the tension and we were enjoying each other's company again.
-They segued into their assigned one hour of tablet time, which would allow me to rest.
+The game diffused all that tension and we were beginning to enjoy each other's company again.
+They segued into their assigned one hour of pad time, giving me ample time to rest.
 They were more than excited and it worked out perfectly.
 My head hit that pillow with a smile, because we all got what we needed, and we rode that emotional wave the best we all could.
-It turned out to be a beautiful day.
+It turned out to be a beautiful day after all.